What's this project all about?

 What will you notice during our works?

-There will be construction activity around the Green Point Sewerage Treatment Plant including truck movements, heavy equipment, service vehicles, and workers.
+There will be construction activity around the Green Point Sewage Treatment Plant including truck movements, heavy equipment, service vehicles, and workers.
 Those visiting the playground, or regularly attending businesses near the Treatment Plant are advised to be cautious of additional traffic in the area.

 You will notice minor increased truck movement at these locations.
 We are confident that the risk of odour is minimal due to the nature of the technology used during the transfer process.